cakephp/docs/en/appendices/2-5-migration-guide.rst

 Scaffold
 --------
-- Dyanmic Scaffold is now deprecated and will be removed in 3.0.
+- Dynamic Scaffold is now deprecated and will be removed in 3.0.

 Event
 =====